filipekojak88/myprojectPDA/README.md

 # Repository: myprojectPDA

 This repository contains a project completed for the module of Principles of Data Analytics in ATU with the lecturer Ian McLoughlin.
 Throughout this project there were several Python scripts that were used in the penguins.ipynb's Jupyter notebook to highlight the different skills acquired during the course.
-The main goal of this project is to practice the learned skills and develop new ones as the project is threaded to form a coherent and consice analysis of the penguins dataset.
+The main goal of this project is to practice the learned skills and develop new ones as the project is threaded to form a coherent and concise analysis of the penguins dataset.
 This README has been written with [Github's documentation on READMEs](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes) in mind [[1]](#1).
 MarkDown was used in this README file and was based on [in GitHub's Documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) [[2]](#2).